 Just quietly walk away, and return with no fuss at all.
 Make your coming and going a part of life from the very start and give them the confidence to be able to deal with that.
 Have a shower without them, go for a walk around the garden – anything to teach them right from the beginning that not being with you every minute is not a crisis, and if you give them something tasty to occupy them with, it can even be seen as something to look forward to.

-Then you can slowly start to go out without your puppy for a minute, then five minutes, then 10 minutes, then 30 minutes - until they’re happy to stay on their own for an hour, but always make sure that you take it very slowly.
-Build this slowly and gradually – always being ready to go back several steps if they are worried.
+Then you can slowly start to go out without your puppy for five minutes, then 10 minutes, then 30 minutes - until they’re happy to stay on their own for an hour, but always make sure that you take it very slowly.

 Leave them in a totally safe area where they feel comfortable with something to take their mind off your absence.
-Use stuffed Kong’s filled with their favourite yummy snacks to keep them occupied.
-Make sure that your puppy can easily access the food treats – the idea is that it is an enjoyable, positive reward, and not something to get frustrated with.
+Use stuffed Kong’s filled with their favourite yummy snacks or peanut butter to keep them occupied.

 Use technology to help you know exactly what’s going on when you leave, so you genuinely know your puppy is happy and not distressed.
-Set up a webcam with an app so you can watch your puppy on your smartphone both while you’re practising alone time, and when you leave them for real.
+Set up a webcam with an app so you can watch your puppy on your smart phone while you’re away.

 Time spent teaching your puppy that being on their own is safe and part of being a family dog will pay off in the future – but remember that dogs need company and social contact, and no dog is happy being regularly left alone for hours on end.